nevenjovanovic/nevenjovanovic.github.io/_posts/2018-02-25-convert-conllu-xml-latin.markdown

 ```

-Now we had a directory of 754 text files, each holding an individual sentence from the Book 10 (nice information for my students, who have to read 754 sentences of Quintilian).
+Now we had a directory of 754 text files, each holding an individual sentence from the Book 10 (nice information for my students, who now know they have to read 754 sentences of Quintilian for their summer exam term).
 BaseX will read the files one by one, convert them to XML, and import into an XML database.
 The program will be in XQuery.

 Before writing the program, we had to remove the comments (in lines starting with `#`).
 This bash one-liner did that, calling `sed`: